Ways to Cook Stuffing: The Poultry Cavity Conflict

 Stuffing Recipes from Blogs: Inside and Outside of the Bird:

 - Not in in bird nor in a casserole.
-This stuffing from Stephanie O’Dea is cooked up in the CrockPot.
+This stuffing from Stephanie O’Dea is cooked up in a slow cooker.
 Do I feel a whole new source of conflict coming on?

 - And here’s a stuffing from Noob Cook that’s done stove-top.
 I’ve never done such a thing.
 Have you?
 Was it delicious or strange?